-Genstat 10 was used for the analysis of residual maximum likelihood (REML) to investigate main effects and interactions between system and allele in the Mercia background, where system and allele combinations were replicated over years, i.e. the fixed model was System × Allele and the random model comprised Year/System/Block/.
+An analysis of Residual Maximum Likelihood (REML) using Genstat 10 was used to investigate main effects and interactions between system and allele in the Mercia background, where system and allele combinations were replicated over year. i.e. the fixed model was System × Allele and the random model comprised Year / System / Block /.
 This analysis revealed significant interactions between system and allele (Table 2).
-Analyses using all backgrounds and alleles were therefore assessed within each growing system with the fixed model of Background (cvars Mercia, Maris Huntsman or Maris Widgeon) × Allele, and the random model of Year/Block/.
-The relationships between allele effects on height (presumed explanatory variable) and allele effects on response variables were investigated by quadratic regression with background as a grouping factor (Fitted model = pol(ht;2) + background).
+Analyses using all backgrounds and alleles were therefore assessed within each growing system with the fixed model of Background (Mercia, Maris Huntsman, or Maris Widgeon) × Allele, and the random model of Year / Block /.
+The relationships between allele effects on height (presumed explanatory variable) and allele effects on response variables were investigated by quadratic regression with background as a grouping factor (Fitted model=pol(ht;2)+background).
 For presentation purposes the main effects of background on the response variates have been removed by subtracting the background effects on the regression constant so as to rebase the constant to that of Mercia.
-Finally, to test statistically the effect of system on the height of NILs needed to maximize NUE, quadratic regressions were
+Finally, to test statistically the effect of system on the height of NILs needed to maximize NUE, quadratic regressions were fitted within each year and system and peak height derived empirically before subjecting estimated peak heights to analysis of variance (Block structure = year; treatment structure = system).